 - Average high school GPA 3.7 (unweighted scale)

 Wheaton College is intentionally residential for undergraduates.
 Approximately 88% of students live on campus.
 Two underclass residence halls house first and second year students.
 Williston Hall houses only second year students.
 McManis-Evans houses second, third, and fourth year students.
-Third and fourth year students may apply to live in one of 16 college-owned apartment buildings or in one of the 16 college-owned houses.
+Third and fourth year students may also apply to live in one of 15 college-owned apartment buildings or in one of the 22 college-owned houses.
 Undergraduates may live off campus if living with parents, spouse, or enrolled part-time.
 Off-Campus permission is granted through the housing selection process in the spring.
-Limited graduate housing is available to single students and international married students.
+Limited graduate housing is available for international students who are either single or married.

 Arts & Sciences | B.A., B.S.